A clone of the Boss PC-2 / Amdek PCK-100 for bleeps and bloops galore!Designed by Sixty Four Pixels in United Kingdom

 This is a completely analog synthesizer with a single VCO.
 There is a pitch sweep function, a decay envelope and an LFO with rate, depth and wave shape (triangle/square) control.
 Unusually for a percussion synth there is no noise source, but you'll soon realise this isn't your typical percussion synth!

 Sounds are triggered by an input pulse (5V-9V works fine) or by tapping on a piezo sensor which is mounted behind a pad on the front panel.

 There are three unconnected 3.5mm sockets labelled CV1, CV2, CV3.
 These, together with a prototyping area on the PCB, are to make the box easily mod-able.
-I will be documenting some simple mods I have already found (including a pitch CV input using a single resistor), and plan to get a growing list of mods together.

 The box has the following controls: